kaba2/pastel/example/NearestNeighbour/readme.txt

 Description
 -----------

-This is a program to visualize a semi-dynamic kd-tree.
+This is a program to visualize a bounding interval tree.
-A point set is drawn along with its associated semi-dynamic kd-tree.
+A point set is drawn along with its associated tree.
 You can move the mouse cursor over this point set and the program shows you its nearest points using the Euclidean norm.
+The smaller circle is the spray radius.
 The larger circle is the search radius beyond which points are not considered.
-The smaller circle is the spray radius.
+When the search radius is infinite, as in the start, it is not shown.

 Adding and removing points
 --------------------------